jeremyf/hydramata-works/README.md

 - [X] Create some rudimentary seeds for Work Types presentation structure
 - [X] Create some rudimentary seeds for Predicates
 - [ ] Disambigutate identity vs. name for application usage
-- [ ] Allow for the declaration of validations for a given Predicate
+- [X] Allow for the declaration of validations for a given Predicate
+- [ ] Tidy up validation services; Presently it has lots of knowledge of Entity's structure
 - [X] Improve internationalization support by providing a better key path.
 - [X] Add view tests for show templates
 - [ ] Add view tests for edit templates